US Senate rivals in Tennessee clash in 1st debate

 Another accuser has since come forward alleging sexual misconduct against Kavanaugh.

 “I would vote to confirm him.
-He is an imminently qualified jurist,” Blackburn said.
+He is an eminently qualified jurist,” Blackburn said.
 “He has served well on the federal court.
 And what we see taking place right now is a PR stunt by the Democrats.
 It is character assassination.
 This is something that is dirty politics at its worst.”

 Blackburn sought to undermine Bredesen’s claims of independence on topics from health care to gun rights, where she pointed to her National Rifle Association endorsement and his latest ‘D’ rating by the NRA after he was rated ‘A’ as governor.
 She said gun control won’t make communities safer, specifically mentioning her support for incorporating red flags on mental health into the background check system and “hardening schools.”